NajiyaFatma/NajiyaFatma.github.io/_pages/terms.md

 I am working/have worked on the following broad objectives:

 - **Develop** a DES model of the heart allocation process from the donors to the recipients.
-- **Develop** statistical (logistic-regression) and machine-learning (ML) frameworks for predicting heart transplant offer acceptances.
+- **Develop** statistical (logistic-regression) and ML frameworks for predicting heart transplant offer acceptances.
 - **Evaluate** counterfactual kidney allocation policies using an existing allocation simulator.